hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-intro.md

 </dependencyManagement>
 ```

-The `arquillian-bom` is a Maven *Bill of Materials*  which manages a collection of arquillian core dependencies.
+The `arquillian-bom` is a Maven  BOM(*Bill of Materials*)  which manages a collection of arquillian core dependencies.

 We also add another dependency `junit` here.
-Arquillian also supports for TestNG,  we use JUnit as a test runner here.
+Arquillian supports TestNG as well.
+But we use JUnit as an example in our [jakartaee8-starter](https://github.com/hantsy/jakartaee8-starter).

 > Note: JUnit 5 had been released for a while, but Arquillian does not support JUnit 5 at the moment, see issue [arquillian/arquillian-core#137](https://github.com/arquillian/arquillian-core/issues/137).

-In the `dependencies` section, add the following two dependencies.
+In the `dependencies` section, declare the following two dependencies.

 ```xml
 <dependencies>